Hujum: Soviet motivations

 The hujum was part of a larger goal to "create a cohesive Soviet population in which all citizens would receive the same education, absorb the same ideology, and identify with the Soviet state as a whole."
-The state championed women's rights so they could substitute State control for patriarchal control of women.
+The government of the USSR maintained a policy of state atheism and headcoverings were seen as a symbol of religiosity.

 The Zhenotdel, mostly composed of women hailing from Russian and other Slavic areas, believed that such a campaign would be welcomed and adopted by the Muslim women in Central Asia.
 Throwing off the veil in public (an individual act of emancipation) was expected to correspond with (or catalyze) a leap upward in women's political consciousness and a complete transformation in her cultural outlook.

 Launching the campaign

 In 1927 Tashkent, Uzbekistan became the center of the campaign for women's liberation.
 The campaigns aimed to completely and swiftly eradicate the veils (paranji) that Muslim women wore in the presence of unrelated males.

 The brunt of the campaign fell on the shoulders of the Slavic women of the Zhenotdel, who wished to complete the campaign in six months (allowing them to celebrate their success alongside the tenth anniversary of the Bolshevik Revolution in October 1927).
 The hujum campaign was officially launched in Uzbekistan on International Women's Day (March 8, 1927).